noec764/erpnext/docs/dooks/website/README.md

 site automatically from your ERP?

-We thought exactly the same and hence built a small Website Development app right inside Dooks!
-Using Dooks’s Website module, you can
+We thought exactly the same and hence built a small Website Development app right inside Dokie!
+Using Dokie’s Website module, you can

   1. Create Web Pages
   2. Write a Blog